iotserver24/codex/website/docs/ai-models.md

 - Access premium models when needed
 - Run models locally for privacy
 - Customize model behavior and parameters
+- Use CodeX Auto for automatic model selection

 ## Supported Providers